pytroll/pyresample/docs/source/concepts/geometries.rst

 is individual coordinates.
 In Pyresample, we represent swaths with the :class:`~pyresample.geometry.SwathDefinition` class.

-For data to be consider contiguous it means that pixels at one location in the array are geographically close to the pixels next to them in the array.
+For data to be considered contiguous it means that pixels at one location in the array are geographically close to the pixels next to them in the array.
 Non-contiguous data is therefore any array where there is no guarantee of the geographic location of one pixel relative to any other pixel in the array.